jcraggs/BE-Geograffiti/README.md

 ## Project Summary

 Back end RESTful API built using python, flask and SQLite.
-It is hosted here: https://geograffiti.pythonanywhere.com/api The repository of front-end interacting with the hosted database built by this application can be found here: https://github.com/NaomiM24/GraffitiAR-fe
+It is hosted here: https://geograffiti.pythonanywhere.com/api The repository of front-end interacting with the hosted database built by this application can be found here: https://github.com/NaomiM24/geograffiti
+The hosted front-end is here: https://geograffiti.netlify.com/

 This project was built using the help of the following video tutorial: https://www.youtube.com/watch?v=PTZiDnuC86g